-The planned activity under BFL funding during the year 4 and 5 entrails construction of Range Office, 2-unit staff quarter, approach road, parking space, retaining wall, compound fencing and lighting system.
-The construction work for the planned activity will be tendered through government procurement system and the successful bidder will be awarded the construction work based on the technical estimate prepared by the supervising engineer.
+Both the maintenance work at Tsirangtoe and Sergithang under BC 3 \Tsirang DO will be tendered through government procurement system and the successful bidder will be awarded the construction work based on the technical estimate prepared by the supervising engineer.
 The materials and specification as per BoQ (bill of quantities) will be followed and strictly monitored during the construction phase.

-The resource for the construction activity includes stones/boulders, aggregates, sand, bricks, cement, timbers, CGI sheets, iron rods, etc which the contractor will purchase for the work.
-The contractor will be engaging 10 numbers of skilled workers mainly carpenter, mason, plumber, and electrician.
-The contractor will be allocated appropriate site for construction of temporary huts, toilet and bathroom for the workers and site for storage of construction materials.
-The water for the construction work and for the workers will be tapped from rural water supply scheme of Mendrelgang Geog.
+The resource for the construction activity includes stones/boulders, aggregates, sand, bricks, cement, timbers, etc which the contractor will purchase for the work.
+The contractor will be engaging 3-5 skilled workers mainly for carpentry, masonry plumbing, and electrical works.
+The contractor will not be allocated an appropriate site for construction of temporary huts, toilet and bathroom for the workers and site for storage of construction materials as the existing facility will be utilized.
+The water for the construction work and for the workers will be used from the existing water connection of the existing infrastructure (Range Office, Tsirangtoe and Beat Office, Sergithang).